-3.7.3.3 Electromagnetic transducers may be in- stalled in sluice valves or they may be permanently fixed.
-Electromagnetic transducers shall be so installed that their longitudinal axes are parallel to the centre line of the ship with an accuracy not less than $\pm 1^{\circ}$ .
+3.7.3.3 Electromagnetic transducers may be in- stalled in sluice values or they may be permanently fixed.
+Electromagnetic transducers shall be so installed that their longitudinal axes are parallel to the centre line of the ship with an accuracy not less than $\pm 1^{\circ}$.

 3.7.3.4 The sluice valves shall be fitted in a special trunk complying with the requirements of 3.6.
+On the fishing vessels the primary speed transducers may be installed in the centre line box keel.

 3.7.3.5 Fixed electromagnetic transducers in the openings cut in the ship's bottom shall be adequately secured in the appropriate welded boxes being equivalent in strength to the ship's hull.